pschatzmann/Arduino-Emulator/Readme.md

 If you have an Arduino Sketch that you want to run e.g in Linux or OS/X you can include this library with cmake.
 Here is an [example cmake file](https://github.com/pschatzmann/arduino-audio-tools/blob/main/examples/examples-desktop/generator/CMakeLists.txt) for a [Arduino Audio Sketch](https://github.com/pschatzmann/arduino-audio-tools/tree/main/examples/examples-desktop/generator)).

+## GPIO/SPI/I2C

+We provide some alternative implementations:

+- Dummy Implementatin which does nothing
+- Transmit updates to a Microcontroller using UDP
+- Rasperry PI

 ## Jupyter